 If two carriers of the same Usher gene have a child together, there is

-• a 25% chance with each pregnancy that their child will inherit 2 copies of the USH gene, and will have Usher;
+- a 25% chance with each pregnancy that their child will inherit 2 copies of the USH gene (one from each parent), and will have Usher;

-• a 25% chance with each pregnancy that their child will not inherit the USH gene
+- a 25% chance with each pregnancy that their child will not inherit the USH gene, and so the child will not be a carrier.

-If two people with the same Usher subtype have a child together, there is 100% chance that their child will have Usher.
+If two people with the same USH gene have a child together, there is 100% chance that their child will have Usher.

 Because of this inheritance pattern, people who suspect that they have Usher syndrome, or are carriers of Usher syndrome, may choose to consult a genetic counselor before starting a family.

-In india, where many people choose to marry within their own community, the lack of awareness about Usher syndrome, or the lack of proper diagnosis, could result into families with many generations having Usher syndrome.
+The lack of awareness about Usher syndrome, or the lack of proper diagnosis, could result into families with many generations having undetected Usher syndrome.

 How to Test for Usher Syndrome?